U.S. Highways in New Mexico

 County: Colfax, Union

-History: .U.S.
-56 was extended into New Mexico around 1957.
-This was a new route laid over existing U.S. and state routes in Kansas and Oklahoma.
+History: U.S. 56 was established in New Mexico in 1956.
+This was a new route laid over existing U.S. and state routes in Missouri, Kansas and Oklahoma.
 It replaced NM-58 between Springer and Clayton, and was overlaid on U.S. 64 going towards Oklahoma.

 Improvements: Two-lane